Ahmed-dev-code/agentQA-testing/readme.md

   -   done scrolling
   -   element is outside of the viewport

-had problem with deleting the product from the basket, the element was outside of the viewport, tried to scroll into view but it didn't work. the deleteing button can be visible only when hovering over the basket.
+I encountered an issue with removing the product from the basket.
+The error indicated that the element was outside the viewport and required hovering over the basket for the button to become visible.

 ### testing with other websites
-#### Jumiia website (arabic version)
+#### Jumia (Arabic Version)

-navigate to the website, close the popup window, locate the search bar, serach for a product in arabic. and then print the product name and price.
+Task: Navigate to the Jumia website, close the popup window, search for a product in Arabic, and print the product name and price.

 code:
 ```python